section-engineering-education/engineering-education/articles/speech-recognition-in-javascript/index.md

 You can provide callbacks for events like `onStart`, `onEnd`, `onResult` and `onError`.

 #### onStart
-This event is triggered when the speech recognition is started by the user.
-Let's pass a callback function that will display that the speech recognition instance is listening in the webpage.
+This event is triggered when speech recognition is started by the user.
+Let's pass a callback function that will display that the speech recognition instance is listening on the webpage.

 In the starter code, there is a `<p>` element with an ID called status that says `Listening...`.
 It's been hidden by setting the display property of the element to none using CSS.